nationalarchives/tdr-dev-documentation/technology-considerations/internet_explorer.md

 ### Additional Hardware for Supporting Internet Explorer

-Provide developer's with machines which support Internet Explorer and allow them to develop on
+Provide developers with machines which support Internet Explorer and allow them to develop on

 #### Problems